Theodore Sturgeon Award

 Nominations are submitted by reviewers, fans, publishers, and editors, and are collated into a list of finalists to be voted on by the jury.
 The maximum eligible length that a work may be is not formally defined by the center.
-The award is given in June of each year at the University of Kansas; it was previously presented at the Campbell Conference along with the John W. Campbell Memorial Award, but since 2022 is presented as part of the Sturgeon Symposium.
-Winners are invited to attend the ceremony.
+The award is given each year at the University of Kansas; it was previously presented at the Campbell Conference along with the John W. Campbell Memorial Award, but since 2022 is presented as part of the annual Sturgeon Symposium.
+Winners are invited to attend and read at the ceremony.
 Since 2004 winners have received a personalized trophy, and since the inception of the award a permanent trophy has recorded all of the winners.

-During the 36 years the award has been active, 211 authors have had works nominated, 37 of whom have won, including one tie.
+During the 37 years the award has been active, 224 authors have had works nominated, 39 of whom have won, including one tie.
 No author has won more than once.
 John Kessel has won once out of eight nominations, Michael Swanwick one of seven, Ursula K. Le Guin, Nancy Kress, Ian McDonald, and Ted Chiang one of six, and Paolo Bacigalupi and Lucius Shepard have won once out of four times.
-Robert Reed has the most nominations without winning at eight, followed by James Patrick Kelly and Ian R. MacLeod at seven, Ken Liu at six, and Greg Egan and Bruce Sterling at five.
+Robert Reed has the most nominations without winning at eight, followed by James Patrick Kelly and Ian R. MacLeod at seven, Ken Liu at six, and Greg Egan, Yoon Ha Lee, and Bruce Sterling at five.

 Winners and nominees

 In the following table, the years correspond to the date of the ceremony, rather than when the work was first published.
 Each year links to the corresponding "year in literature".
-Entries with a blue background and an asterisk (*) next to the writer's name have won the award; those with a white background are the other nominees on the shortlist.
+Entries with a yellow background and an asterisk (*) next to the writer's name have won the award; the other entries are the other nominees on the shortlist.